WallStreetMojo

 Stock Accounting

-What is Stock Accounting?
+What Is Stock Accounting?

 Stock Accounting

-Types of Stock Accounting
+Stock Accounting Explained

 3. The last type is issuing stock for purchasing some existing stock issued in the market.
-In other words, to repurchase the stock issued earlier new stock is going to be an issue.
+In other words, to repurchase the stock issued earlier, new stock is going to be an issue.

-Stock Accounting Entries
+Accounting Entries

 #1 – Where Stocks are Issued for Cash